kookic/VAL-2000/README.md

 ### 1. Elderly & Disabled

 Many windows and sliding doors are very heavy and require a substantial amount of force to move them.
 This board can be turned into an automatic window opener like the [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur) or a sliding door opener like [this](https://youtu.be/Wihzpsax5Kg).
-The possibilities here are andless
+The possibilities are endless.

 ### 2. Energy efficiency